 Ms Elaina Cox

-Elaina Cox completed her master’s degree from the University of Waterloo with a thesis in Indigenous Conservation while simultaneously working at Parks Canada’s National Office in Indigenous Stewardship and Engagement and as a research assistant on a developing book regarding First Nations Treaties and the SDGs.
-She previously acquired a Bachelor in Honours Environmental Governance and a double minor in Honours Political Science and Geographic Information System and Environmental Analysis from the University of Guelph.
+Elaina Cox is a Top 25 Environmentalist Under 25 award winner equipped with several years of experience in environmental, climate and sustainability work through affiliations with governments, academic institutions, national and international organizations and non-profits.
+She completed her master’s degree from the University of Waterloo with a thesis in Indigenous Conservation while simultaneously working at Parks Canada’s National Office in Indigenous Stewardship and Engagement and as a researcher on a developing book regarding First Nations Treaties and the SDGs.